 and apply online

 Admissions coordinator salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for an Admissions Coordinator is:

 The Admissions Coordinator – (Hospital Onsite) – Full Time is responsible for obtaining and verifying demographic information, insurance benefits, and eligibility.
 Assigns the correct medical record and account number; therefore, providing a database that ensures accurate billing and clinical information.
 This position performs any and all job-related duties as assigned.

-Duties to include but not limited to
+Duties include but are not limited to

-- Responsible for obtaining complete and accurate demographic and financial information from a variety of sources, including patient interviews physician offices and in-house departments.
+- Responsible for obtaining complete and accurate demographic and financial information from a variety of sources, including patient interviews physician offices, and in-house departments.

 - Obtains required signatures on legal consents and insurance forms.

 - Performs required pre-certification, credit referral, or deposit collection.
 Enters data in computer and thoroughly documents any incomplete admissions/registrations in the manner prescribed.
 Obtains pre-certification, referral, or authorization number and updates patients’ files.

 - Notifies patients, family members, physicians, and/or supervisors of insurance coverage issues, notifies patients of co-payments, deductibles, or deposits needed, and documents all information in the computer system.